01494 562 813

 This policy is aimed at reinforcing a consistent, high quality approach to teaching phonics across the Foundation Stage (Reception), Key Stage One (KS1) and on into Key Stage Two (KS2) for children who still need this further support.

-Phonics is taught daily in Reception and KS1 in ability streamed groups.
-We follow the Letters and Sounds teaching order and use many elements and resources from the Read, Write Inc. scheme.
+Phonics is taught daily in Reception and KS1 in ability streamed groups following the Read, Write Inc. scheme.
 In KS2 interventions are based around the use of Read, Write Inc in order to meet each child’s specific needs.

 Aims: